-After spending several years training ministers at Fuller Theological Seminary, he and his wife, Carol, began meeting with a small group of Christians who—much like those under Gulliksen’s leadership—were looking for a fresh experience of God that seemed more like the dynamic, supernatural experience of following Jesus Christ that they read about in the New Testament.
+After spending several years training ministers at Fuller Theological Seminary, Wimber and his wife, Carol, began meeting with a small group of Christians who—much like those under Gulliksen’s leadership—were looking for a fresh experience of God that seemed more like the dynamic, supernatural experience of following Jesus Christ that they read about in the New Testament.

 By 1982, more than a thousand people were bursting the seams of the high school gym in which they were meeting.
-That year, Wimber took over the leadership of Vineyard churches and shortly thereafter Gulliksen moved to Boston to start one of the first East Coast Vineyards, now in Framingham.
-John Wimber died in 1997 from a brain hemorrhage, leaving behind a congregation of almost seven thousand people and an association of churches reaching more than a hundred thousand people.
+That year, Wimber took over the leadership of Vineyard churches and shortly thereafter Gulliksen moved to Boston to start one of the first East Coast Vineyards, now in Framingham, MA.
+John Wimber died in 1997 from a brain hemorrhage, leaving behind a congregation of almost 7,000 people and an association of churches reaching more than 100,000 people.